The plain English approach to writing ChatGPT prompts

 To help ChatGPT respond appropriately to your prompt, you can tell it to assume a profession or identity and give ChatGPT an example of the tone of voice you’re looking for.

 For example: Pretend to be someone who works for a local council.
-Write a letter to a constituent who speaks English as a second language.
+Write a letter to a constituent who isn’t a native English speaker.
 Explain in the letter that the constituent cannot keep a dog in their apartment because it is against local rental laws.
 Include a template for contact details in the letter.
 Write the letter in plain English.
 Write 4 short paragraphs.
 Use a tone similar to this example: ‘We can’t send you the information you’ve asked for because it’s protected by the Freedom of Information Act.’

 Keeping things short and simple